skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/07_creating_a_productive_and_collaborative_work_environment.md

   type = "pullquote"
-  content = "Of public sector job seekers, 43% of 18 to 34 year olds indicated that the government's readiness to adopt the latest technology had a major impact on their willingness to work in government." cite_name = "NASCA, Accenture, and NEOGOV" cite_title = "Job One: Reimagine Topday's State Government Workforce" cite_url = "https://collaborate.nasca.org/HigherLogic/System/DownloadDocumentFile.ashx?DocumentFileKey=3cbd8f19-fd2e-c0c6-3575-f64cc9cdf35f&forceDialog=0"
+  content = "Of public sector job seekers, 43% of 18 to 34 year olds indicated that the government's readiness to adopt the latest technology had a major impact on their willingness to work in government." cite_name = "NASCA, Accenture, and NEOGOV" cite_title = "Job One: Reimagine Today’s State Government Workforce" cite_url = "https://collaborate.nasca.org/HigherLogic/System/DownloadDocumentFile.ashx?DocumentFileKey=3cbd8f19-fd2e-c0c6-3575-f64cc9cdf35f&forceDialog=0"
 %}